maksimasbv/spring-boot-amigo-beginner/README.md

 Spring Boot Beginner Project from Amigoscode youtube channel.
+No docker-compose.yml and apllication.properties file.